-Configure each mailbox with a clear naming strategy, strong credentials, practical quota limits, and active monitoring to keep your sending reputation healthy from day one.
+Configure each mailbox with a clear naming strategy, strong credentials, and active monitoring to keep your sending reputation healthy from day one.

 Configuration